 Box 1 (400 words): A field in numbers

 For a more systematic overview on scientific insights into naturalness in voices, we conducted a literature search on Web of Science on 26 April 2023 using the search terms “naturalness AND voice” and “human-likeness AND voice”, which was repeated on 28 May 2024 to detect the most recent papers.
 This initial search resulted in XX articles, to which we applied the following inclusion criteria: (1) Language of publication was English.
 (2) Papers were published in peer-reviewed journals or as a conference contribution.
 As an exception, we included a recent pre-print.
 (3) Voice naturalness/human-likeness was either measures or manipulated.
 (4) Papers reported either a quantitative empirical analysis of human performance/perception data or a literature integration of such works.
 Thus, we excluded works on automatic naturalness classification and mere descriptions of toolboxes or datasets.
-(5) Finally, we focused on spoken utterances, thereby excluding singing voices.
+(5) Finally, we focused on spoken utterances, excluding singing voices.
 Following these criteria, we also screened the reference lists of the identified articles for relevant publications.
 For a full documentation of the literature search process and all included papers, please refer to OSF.

 In total, we identified 66 articles, covering a time range from 1984 to 2024.
 46 (70%) were published in the last 10 years.
 61 report behavioral empirical data, of which 47 are solely rating data.
 Three are literature reviews, and two used neurophysiological measures.
-Regarding voice category, 32 used synthetic, 15 human-pathological, 6 human-manipulated and 5 human-healthy voices.
-8 used a mixture of these voice types.
+Regarding voice category, 32 used synthetic, 15 human-pathological, 6 human-manipulated and 5 human-healthy voices, with 8 using a mixture of these voice types.
 In only 29 papers, we could identify an explicit definition of naturalness.
 The full compilation of extracted definitions can be accessed on OSF.
 We noticed that the articles presented a large variability in wording and vocabulary.
 In an attempt to capture this verbal space, we scanned all articles for synonyms and closely related concepts of naturalness.
-The output is captured in the word cloud in Figure 1, A. Subsequently, these were compared to the articles’ keywords: 53 papers provided keywords, but only 13 had keywords related to naturalness or any of its synonyms.
-Finally, we coded the conceptualization of naturalness according to the taxonomy we proposed in Section 3.
-In case no definition of naturalness was provided, we tried to infer the ‘implicit’ conceptualization from the research design.
+The output is captured in the word cloud in Figure 1, A. Subsequently, we compared these to the articles’ keywords: 53 papers provided keywords, but only 13 had keywords related to naturalness or any of its synonyms.
+Finally, we coded the conceptualization of naturalness according to the taxonomy proposed in Section 3.
+In case no definition of naturalness was provided, we inferred the ‘implicit’ conceptualization from the research design.
 With this approach, we concluded that 23 employed a deviation-based conceptualization, 33 used human-likeness, 2 referred to authenticity and 8 used a combination.

 Box 2 (400 words): - recommendations